NiallMcGurk/ProjectOrryxPrime/README.md

 - Keep an eye on points
 - Hit one button and see all the current rules

-It’s also part of my personal goal to move to Berlin and land a software engineering role — so I’m taking this app from idea → design → code → deploy, documenting the whole way like a real-world project.
+It’s also part of my personal goal to move to Berlin and land a software engineering role — so I’m taking this app from idea → design → code → deploy, documenting the whole way like a real-world project, using scrum and agile methodologies.

 ---

 ## Features

 - Create & Manage Armies – Name them, pick a faction, set points limits.
 - Add & Edit Squads – Choose units, weapons, upgrades, and see points instantly.
 - One-Button Rules View – All your army’s rules in one scrollable screen.
-- Auto Points Calculation – No more adding on the back of a napkin.
-- Guest Quick Build – Build a throwaway list without logging in.
-- Moderator Tools – Update official points and rules when Games Workshop releases changes.
-- Admin Tools – Manage users, moderators, and system settings.
-- Export to PDF – Share with friends or tournament organisers.
+- User Account - Save your Armies to your own account.
 ---

 ## Tech Stack

-**Frontend**: React
+**Frontend**: Typescript with React

 **Backend**: ASP.NET Core API, Entity Framework Core, SQL Server